luolisave/single-page-app-vanilla-js/README.md

 ## Did following modification
 1. Backend Change: Added a MLDB based backed, can save and load posts from database.
-2. Route change: Use locationhash to replace location.pathname.
+2. Route change: Use location.hash to replace location.pathname.

 ### A Quick Test-Drive